-X STMORELAND 7 Ē avel Ex Travel Expense Voucher
+X STMORELAND 77 Ē avel Exp Travel Expense Voucher

-CON COMMUNITY COLLEGE V Department Account Type Department No. Detail No.
+CON COMMUNITY COLLEGE Department Account Type Department No. Detail No. []

 0919/FF/007

 Total Expenses

-Name ai Name and Address l certify that the exp ment of my duties a I certify that the expenses listed below were actually incurred in the fulfill- ment of my duties and that they do not include personal expenses. /ere actually incu nclude personal red in the fulfill- expenses.
+Name al Name and Address l certify that the exp ment of my duties a l certify that the expenses listed below were actually incurred in the fulfill- ment of my duties and that they do not include personal expenses. /ere actually incu nclude personal red in the fulfill- expenses.
 Less: Prepaid Expenses xpenses

 Signature Date Advance Subtotal

-ţ Approval Date □ Amount C Amount Owed College
+ţ Approval Date Amount Owed College wed College

-ан Approval Date Amount C Amount Owed Individual
+ан Approval Date Amount O Amount Owed Individual

 TRANSPORTATION SUBSISTENCE

-DATE OBJECT OF TRIP No. of Mile Miles Expo Mileage Tolls/ Taxi Expense Parking Other Room Breakfast Lunch Misc.
+DATE OBJECT OF TRIP No. of Mile Miles Expe Mileage Turnpike Plane Tolls/ Taxi Expense Parking Other Room Breakfast Lunch Misc.
 Dinner Expenses

 From

 To

 From

 To

 From

 To

 From

 То

 From

 To

 From

 To

 TOTALS

-Detail of Detail of Miscellaneous Expenses Amount ى Grant Stamp D Detail of Prepaid Expenses inses Amount
+Detail of Detail of Miscellaneous Expenses Amount ى Grant Stamp De Detail of Prepaid Expenses nses Amount